gxwalsh/kidsteam/README.md

 Greg

-All content in this repository is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA).
+All content in this project repository is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA).